kasselvania/serialOSC-steam-deck/README.md

 6. Enter the `sudo` password when prompted.
 7. Follow any final instructions (like logging out/rebooting if added to the `uucp` group).

-Congratulations, you've packaged your setup!
+Congratulations, you've installed your setup!